ajvaghasiya/Mobility-booking-api/mobility-booking-api/README.md

 # Mobility Booking API

-A Python REST API for a car rental booking platform, covering the full digital experience lifecycle: vehicle search, customer registration, booking creation and management, mobile check-in, and an AI-powered customer assistant using the Anthropic Claude API.
+A Python REST API for a car rental booking platform, covering the full digital experience lifecycle: vehicle search, customer registration, booking creation and management, mobile check-in, and an AI-powered customer assistant.

-Built to demonstrate full-stack Python web development skills relevant to digital experience and mobility platform engineering.

 ---